Pulmonary Hypertension and Thromboembolic disease

 Elevated left heart pressures as a result of left-sided heart disease leading to increased pulmonary venous and capillary pressure.

-Also known as wedge pressure—is a key hemodynamic measurement used to estimate left atrial pressure and assess left heart function and helps distinguish between pre-capillary and post-capillary PH.
+Also known as wedge pressure—is a key hemodynamic measurement used to estimate left atrial pressure and helps distinguish between pre-capillary and post-capillary PH.

 The wedge pressure is measured as follows: